blairliikala/dalle/README.md

 ExpressionEngine add-on integration with Dall-E 2

 Type in a phrase to have the Dall-E image AI generate an image, unique each time.
-Created images are automaticaly added to the EE file manager and phrases are cached.
+Created images are automatically added to the EE file manager and phrases are cached.

 ![Screenshot 1](Screenshots/1.png)
 ![Screenshot 1](Screenshots/6.png)